Viva Las Vegas: Production

 George Sidney later said "that was one of those cases where we had no script and we had a commitment.
 Originally it was something about an Arabian or something...
 But we turned it around and we wrote the script in about eleven days...
 We changed the whole thing and decided to do it in Las Vegas."

 In March 1963, Metro-Goldwyn-Mayer president Robert O'Brien announced Viva Las Vegas would be one of 20 films made at the studio the following year.
 By May, Ann-Margret signed to co-star.
 She was paid $15,000 a week over ten weeks.
 Viva Las Vegas was filmed during the summer of 1963, before production of Presley's film Kissin' Cousins, but was released after Kissin' Cousins in the summer of 1964.

 In Great Britain, both the film and its soundtrack were sold as Love in Las Vegas, since there was another, different film Meet Me in Las Vegas called Viva Las Vegas there, that was being shown in British cinemas at the same time that Presley's was released.

 The chemistry between the two stars was genuine during filming.
-Presley and Ann-Margret began an affair, and this received considerable attention from film and music gossip columnists.
-This reportedly led to a showdown with Presley's worried girlfriend Priscilla Beaulieu.
+Presley and Ann-Margret began an affair, which received considerable attention from film and music gossip columnists, and reportedly led to a showdown with Presley's worried girlfriend Priscilla Beaulieu.
 (Elvis and Priscilla married in 1967.)
 In her 1985 book Elvis and Me, Priscilla Presley describes the difficulties that she experienced when the gossip columnists erroneously "announced" that Ann-Margret and Presley had become engaged to be married.